25prabhu10/notes/docs/Languages/C-CPP/C.md

       kms;      // equivalent distance in kilometres
   //   ^ variable identifier

-  // Get the distance in miles.
+  // Get the distance in miles
   printf("Enter the distance in miles> ");
   scanf("%lf", &miles);
   // ^ standard identifier

-  // Convert the distance to kilometers. kms = KMS_PER_MILE * miles;
+  // Convert the distance to kilometers kms = KMS_PER_MILE * miles;
   //  ^              ^ operators

-  // Display the distance in kilometers. printf("That equals %f kilometers.\n", kms);
+  // Display the distance in kilometers printf("That equals %f kilometers.\n", kms);

   return (0); // return statement